mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 ## Create a Variable

-When you start with a new project you will find variables already configured. to add a new variable press the button at the bottom of the table **"create a new variable"** and fill in the form:
+When you start a new project you will find variables already configured.
+To add a new variable press the **"Add new environment variable"** button at the top-right of the table and fill in the form:

 * the **key** is mandatory and identifies your variable.
 Remember **to use the prefix** to manage the differentiation between environment.
 * the **value** is the value you want to attribute to your variable, the one that will be interpolated.